Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/08-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

-> [!NOTE]
-> In this section, you can follow the steps without any changes in kelseyhightower's official guide: [04-certificate-authority](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md).
-I added the shortened version of the code below for convenience.

 ## Certificate Authority:

 Inside the `kubernetes-the-hard-way-raspberrypi-docker` directory, run generate the configuration file, certificate, and private key.